Summary

 Consistency or maintenance bonuses can shift the field away from end-of-period surges and toward steadier ordering patterns, especially when requirements include active-customer activity or reorder continuity.

-How does it benefit MLM businesses:
+How does it benefit MLM businesses?

 Increases predictability in monthly revenue